ry2x/HyprBind/README.md

   - Switch theme (Dark/Light)
   - Choose visible columns and search targets
   - Enable ZEN mode; a modal appears once.
 Press `Z` to exit (info modal: Enter to close)
-  - Export JSON → saves to `~/.config/hyprbind/exports/keybindings_<epoch>.json` and shows a modal with the path
   - Press ESC to close Options
-- Support CSS: place at $XDG_CONFIG_HOME/hyprbind/hyprbind-theme.css (fallback: ~/.config/hyprbind/hyprbind-theme.css)
-  - Generate default CSS: hyprbind --write-default-css (overwrite: --force-write-default-css)
-  - Note: @import is NOT supported
-  - Sample: hyprbind-theme.sample.css

 ## Add descriptions to your keybinds

+> [!NOTE]
+> The documentation for hyprland config is [here](https://wiki.hypr.land/Configuring/Binds/#bind-flags)

 Descriptions are taken from `bindd` entries.
 Example in your Hyprland config:
-> [!NOTE]
-> The documentation for hyprland config is [here](https://wiki.hypr.land/Configuring/Binds/#bind-flags)

 ```ini
 bindd = SUPER, Return, Terminal, exec, kitty